singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #534.
 17.26   Solution  1: To understand the relationship between the union and the intersection of two sets, consider a Venn diagram (a diagram where one circle overlaps another circle).
 - #535.
 17.22   Once you have a brute force solution, try to find a faster way of getting all valid words that are one edit away.
 You don't want to create all strings that are one edit away when the vast majority of them are not valid dictionary words.
 - #536.
 16.2    Can you use a hash table to optimize the repeated case?
 - #537.
-17.7    An easier way of taking the above approach is to have each name map to a list of alter­ nate spellings.
+17.7    An easier way of taking the above approach is to have each name map to a list of alternate spellings.
 What should happen when a name in one group is set equal to a name in another group?
 - #538.
 17.11   You could build a lookup table that maps from a word to a list of the locations where each word appears.
 How then could you find the closest two locations?
 - #539.
 17.24   What if you precomputed the sum of the submatrix starting at the top left corner and continuing to each cell?
 How long would it take you to compute this?
 If you did this, could you then get the sum of an arbitrary submatrix in O(1) time?
 - #540.
 16.22   Option #2: It's not impossible to use an ArrayList, but it would be tedious.
 Perhaps it would be easier to build your own, but specialized for matrices.
 - #541.
 16.10   Solution 3: Each birth adds one person and each death removes a person.
 Try writing  an example of a list of people (with birth and death years) and then re-formatting this into a list of each year and a+1 for a birth and a-1 for a death.
 - #542.
 17.16   Iterative solution: Take the recursive solution and investigate it more.
-Can you imple­ ment a similar strategy iteratively?
+Can you implement a similar strategy iteratively?
 - #543.
 17.15   Extend the earlier idea to multiple words.
 Can we just break each word up in all possible ways?
 - #544.
 17.1    You can think about binary addition as iterating through the number, bit by bit, adding two bits, and then carrying over the one if necessary.
 You could also think about it as grouping the operations.
 What if you first added  each of the bits (without carrying any overflow)?
 After that, you can handle the overflow.
 - #545.
 16.21   Do some math here or play around with some examples.
 What does this pair need to look like?
 What can you say about their values?
 - #546.
 17.20   Note that  you have to store all the  elements  you've seen.
 Even the  smallest of the first 100 elements could become the median.
 You can't just toss very low or very high elements.
 - #547.
 17.26   Solution 2: It's tempting  to try to think of minor optimizations-for example, keeping track of the min and max elements in each array.
 You could then figure out quickly, in specific cases, if two arrays don't overlap.
-The problem with that (and other optimiza­ tions along these lines) is that you still need to compare all documents to all other docu­ ments.
+The problem with that (and other optimizations along these lines) is that you still need to compare all documents to all other documents.
 It doesn't leverage the fact that the similarity is sparse.
 Given that we have a lot of documents,  we really need to not compare all documents  to all other documents (even if that comparison is very fast).
 All such solutions will be O(D²), where D is the number of documents.
 We shouldn't compare all documents to all other documents.
 - #548.
 16.24   Start with a brute force solution.
 What is the runtime?
 What is the best conceivable runtime for this problem?
 - #549.
 16.10   Solution 3: What if you created an array of years and how the population changed in each year?
 Could you then find the year with the highest population?
 - #550.
 17.9    In looking for the kth smallest value of 3ᵃ  *  5ᵇ   *  7ᶜ, we know that a, b, and c will be less than or equal to k.
 Can you generate all such numbers?
 - #551.
 16.17   Observe that if you have a sequence  of values which have a negative sum, those will never start or end a sequence.
 (They could be present in a sequence if they connected two other sequences.)
 - #552.
 17.14   Can you sort the numbers?
 - #553.
 16.16   We can think about the array as divided into three subarrays: LEFT, MIDDLE, RIGHT.
 LEFT and RIGHT are both sorted.
 The MIDDLE elements are in an arbitrary order.
 We need to expand MIDDLE until we could sort those elements and then have the entire array sorted.
 - #554.
-17.16   Iterative solution: It's probably easiest to start with the end of the array and work back­ wards.
+17.16   Iterative solution: It's probably easiest to start with the end of the array and work backwards.
 - #555.
 17.26   Solution 2: If we can't compare all documents to all other documents, then we need to dive down and start looking at things at the element level.
 Consider a naive solution and see if you can extend that to multiple documents.
 - #556.
 17.22   To quickly  get  the  valid words that are  one edit  away,  try to  group the  words in the dictionary in a useful way.
 Observe that all words in the form b_ll (such as bill, ball, bell, and  bull) will be  one edit  away.
 However,  those aren't the  only words that are one edit  away from bill.
 - #557.
 16.21   When you move a value a from  array A to array B, then N.s sum  decreases by a and  B's sum increases by a.
 What happens when you swap two values?
 What  would be needed to swap two values and  get  the  same sum?
 - #558.
-17.11   If you had  a list of the  occurrences of each word,  then you are really looking for a pair of values within two arrays  (one  value  for each array) with the  smallest difference.This could be a fairly similar algorithm to your initial algorithm.
+17.11   If you had  a list of the  occurrences of each word,  then you are really looking for a pair of values within two arrays  (one  value  for each array) with the  smallest difference.
+This could be a fairly similar algorithm to your initial algorithm.
 - #559.
 16.22   Option #2: One  approach is to just double the  size of the  array when the  ant  wanders to an edge.
 How will you handle the  ant  wandering into negative coordinates, though?
 Arrays can't  have negative indices.
 - #560.
 16.13   Given a line (slope and  y-intercept), can you find where it intersects another line?
 - #561.
 17.26   Solution 2: One  way to think  about this is that we need to be  able  to very quickly pull a list of all documents with  some similarity  to a specific document.
 (Again, we should not  do this by saying "look at all documents and  quickly eliminate the  dissimilar documents".
 That wilI be at least  O(D2) .)